 Once again there were lots of younger people around us.
 Some drank and irritated their neighbours, some knew every word of every song.
 It is not them that I will remember.
 It is the passion and energy I will remember, the solidarity of the crowd in the pit, the sweat and the tears and the laughs and the rain.

 Yes, the rain.
 It started gently, drifting through the echoing lines of forty one shots … forty one shots … People were reluctant to break their concentration to put on rain gear, many just opting to get wet and enjoy it.
 The rain seemed to bring the show to another level, with Bruce (of course) coming out into the rain (also bringing the Horns), getting thoroughly wet and just enjoying it (surely it invigorated a man in his fourth over three hours show less than a week after arriving from across numerous time zones).
-But something else happened than the physical.
+But something more than a few thousand people getting wet happened in that rain.
 The spiritual aspect of the show became more pronounced, making one think of a baptism, of the cleansing of sins, of new beginnings, of forgiveness and hope.

 I could not take my eyes off Bruce’s back when he slowly walked backstage after the third lovely acoustic version of Thunder Road I had the privilege to hear in a week.
 I was not the only one.
 And it was certainly a bonus to catch another glimpse of him appearing next to the stage as we were ascending the stairs to leave.

 The six women in the silver 4×4 were quiet on their way home.
-They will never by quite the same.
+They will never be quite the same.
 In a good way, a very good way.

 When we reached home at two in the morning, I could not sleep.
 The atmosphere, the exuberance in the rain, the happy faces, the raised arms lingered with me through the night, waking me early with Tom Morello’s guitar screaming in my head and Bruce’s face turned to the rain in my mind’s eye.